 Authentication and Verification using Delegate Certificates

+The authentication and verification of PASSporTs and Identity headers that use Delegate Certificates is a function that is above and beyond the base authentication and verification procedures for "shaken" PASSporTs defined in [ATIS-1000074].
+Therefore, delegate certificates must not be used to sign "shaken" PASSporTs.
+Per base SHAKEN verification procedures, a “shaken” PASSporT that is signed by a delegate certificate must be treated by the STI-VS as a verification failure.

-Authentication services must ensure that the scope of a delegate end-entity certificates covers the TN that it is signing.
-When signing a shaken PASSporT with full attestation, or an rcd PASSporT, the certificate scope must cover the “orig” TN.
-Likewise, when signing a div PASSporT, the certificate scope must cover the “div” TN.
-For example, if the TNAuthList of the signing delegate certificate contains a single SPC value (and no TNs), then the signed TN must be associated with that SPC value.
-Verification services can detect when a PASSPorT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList.
+Authentication services must ensure via local policy that the TNAuthList scope of a delegate end-entity certificates authoritatively covers the TNs or TN ranges that it is signing.

+Verification services can detect when a PASSPorT is signed by a delegate certificate by observing that the parent to the signing certificate contains a TNAuthList that contains either TNs or TN ranges.
 When the signing certificate is a delegate certificate, verifiers can perform the following additional steps:

 Verify that the signed TN is within the scope of the signing certificate